thesofproject/sof-docs/developer_guides/drivers/dma/index.rst

 There is one-time initialization phase when the ADSP goes to D0 state.
 Each platform registers its DMA drivers in the list maintained by the *lib* at startup.

+It is important to keep bare minimum of early initialization code in the probe implementation, with no power impact.

+.. note:: A static array of ``dma`` instances declared in the platform's code may be replaced with a dynamic discovery of the DMA resources available on the platform, using capability registers if provided by the HW.

 Any component from the *audio* package may use a DMA engine by obtaining a reference to the ``dma_ops`` interface from the *lib*'s list.
 This flow may